gravitational/teleport/rfd/0184-agent-auto-updates.md

   // maintenance_window_minutes is the maintenance window duration in minutes.
 This can only be set if `strategy` is "time-based". int64 maintenance_window_minutes = 3;
   // alert_after_hours specifies the number of hours to wait before alerting that the rollout is not complete.
-  // This can only be set if `strategy` is "previous-must-succeed". int64 alert_after_hours = 5;
+  // This can only be set if `strategy` is "halt-on-failure". int64 alert_after_hours = 5;
   // agent_schedules specifies schedules for updates of grouped agents.
   AgentAutoUpdateSchedules agent_schedules = 6;